12 months…12 ministries EVANGELISM (#4)

 Norm Funk is Lead Pastor of Westside Church in Vancouver.
 His mission field is one of the western worlds most secular.
 “We need to exegete our city first,” he says.
 He means taking time to listen and learn belief systems, values and prejudices.
 “James Emery White’s book Rise of the Nones – Understanding and Reaching the Religiously Unaffliated shows that for every one person who comes to Christ, four now categorize themselves as ‘none’,” Funk says.

 How do we start?

-3. LOVE – God centeredness and other centeredness.
+3. LOVE – Any approach to others is not that we ‘want to convert them’ – proselytizing if you will.
+It must start with love for them, and consciousness of God’s love for them.
 It’s about them (not our ‘religious agenda’!).
 We reflect the love of God, and as Jesus did, relate to people individually, caring about those things that concern them.
 “Row your boat around the Island of a persons life until you see where to land” said the English Anglican evangelist Michael Green.

 Always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have.
 But do this with gentleness and respect 1 Peter 3:15

 Ed Hird – Rector at St. Simon’s Church, visited every home in Deep Cove (some 13,000).
 He found around 2 percent of people very receptive.
 He left the Gideon’s Gospel of John.
 “Evangelism is waiting for those ‘moments’,” Hird says “ Those may be births, deaths, sicknesses, job loss, family breakdown…” How we respond to these moments varies.

 Funk talks about Westside’s mission including a strong emphasis on church planting (see North Shore – snaphots of faith on page 23 ).
 An important facet of this is creating ‘community.’